Greetings in different contexts

 Hé, hey of hai Hé, hey or hai

 Ik zeg gewoon: goedemorgen of goedemiddag.
 Ik ben netjes en vriendelijk.
-(I usually just say: good morning or good afternoon.
-I'm being polite and friendly.)
+(I just say: good morning or good afternoon.
+I'm polite and friendly.)

 Als het vroeg is, loop ik meestal gewoon naar binnen.
 (If it's early, I usually just walk in.)

 Dan ben ik nog niet echt aanspreekbaar.
-(Then I'm not really ready to be spoken to yet.)
+(Then I'm not really approachable yet.)

 Anders zeg ik gewoon: hoi.
 (Otherwise I just say: hi.)

 Bij sommige mensen zeggen we lieve schat.
-(With some people we say 'lieve schat' (dear/darling).)
+(With some people we say dear sweetheart.)

 We zeggen meestal hai of hoi.
-(We usually say 'hai' or 'hoi.')
+(We usually say hai or hi.)

 Soms zeg ik niks en loop ik de les in en ga ik zitten.
-(Sometimes I say nothing, walk into the lesson and sit down.)
+(Sometimes I don't say anything and walk into the lesson and sit down.)

 Als een leraar goed is en ik een goede band met hem heb, zeg ik goedemiddag en maak ik een klein gesprek.
-(If a teacher is good and I have a good rapport with him, I say good afternoon and have a short conversation.)
+(If a teacher is good and I have a good relationship with him, I say good afternoon and make a little conversation.)

 1. Welke groet gebruikt iemand vaak in Nederland in de middag?